Happenings in Joy Scout Club

 A Community Forum

-With the Forced Joy Club Membership, you get access to a community forum to connect in real time and see how others navigate grief, find joy, and handle the speed bumps along the way.
+With the Joy Scout Club Membership, you get access to a community forum to connect in real time and see how others navigate grief, find joy, and handle the speed bumps along the way.
 Think old-school chat room style, where you can pour your heart out anytime, day or night.

 Monthly Speaker Series